percona/pmm-doc/docs/details/dashboards/dashboard-home-experimental.md

 ## Command Center

-This panel provides critical information such as CPU and memory utilization, anomalies, read and write latency etc,. for your environment.
+This panel provides critical information such as CPU utlization, memory utilization, anomalies, read and write latency, etc., for your environment.

 ## Service Summary

-This panel provides the following information for the serices being monitored:
+This panel provides the following information for the services being monitored:

 * DB connections
 * DB QPS (Query per sec)